-John Sutton was the first known Sutton to arrive in largely unsettled Bucklesberry in the mid-1700s.
+John Sutton was the first known Sutton to arrive in Bucklesberry, largely unsettled, in the mid-1700s.
 Several documents in the Clellan Sutton Collection, dated 1748 to before 1773, either name John or can be attributed to him.
 This impressive album of more than 300 documents is the largest of its kind that speaks to the ancestry and origins of the Sutton Family from the Bucklesberry community of Lenoir County, NC, formerly part of eighteenth century Dobbs County.
-Other available documents contemporary with the pre-Revolutionary, Colonial period do not name individuals with the Sutton surname arriving in Bucklesberry in the mid-1700s before this John Sutton, thereby affirming him as the first known Sutton there.
+Other available documents contemporary with the pre-Revolutionary, Colonial period do not name any individuals with the Sutton surname arriving in Bucklesberry during or before the mid-1700s, thereby affirming John as the first known Sutton there.

-Martha Mewborn Marble, Bucklesberry Sutton descendant, genealogist, and manager of Old Dobbers website (www.olddobbers.net), believes that John was born about 1730 and died before 1773.
-His whereabouts prior to his arrival in Bucklesberry, though, has been a mystery for generations.
+The late Martha Mewborn Marble, Bucklesberry Sutton descendant, genealogist, and manager of Old Dobbers website (www.olddobbers.net), believed John was born about 1730 and died before 1773.
+His whereabouts prior to his arrival in Bucklesberry, though, have been a mystery for generations.
 Speculations have ranged from New Jersey to New York, and from Virginia to northeastern North Carolina.
-However, circumstantial evidence including a will, a deed, and a bride, suggests that John migrated from Bertie County, NC.
+Circumstantial evidence, however, including a will, a deed, and a bride, suggests that John migrated from Bertie County, NC.

 Bertie County Will.
 Thomas Sutton, Sr. (1699-1750) and Elizabeth Luerton Sutton (1705-1750) of Bertie County had five known sons, one of whom was John.
 All of Thomas’ sons were named in his will, proved March 2, 1750.
 Oddly, each son inherited 150 to 200 acres of land from their father, except John.
 Not totally excluded, John received one slave, Andrew, sixteen head of cattle, and house wares from his parents’ estate.
-Why John received no land from his father is unknown.
-One theory is that Thomas rationalized that John did not need a share of land since he already owned 100 acres of land which he inherited years earlier from his Aunt Mary Jones, sister of his mother.
-However, this theory cannot be supported, because John’s brother, Thomas, Jr., similarly received 180 acres of land from his Aunt’s estate.
+Why John was not bequeathed land from his father is unknown.
+One theory is that Thomas rationalized that John did not need a share of land since he already owned 100 acres of land which he had inherited years earlier from his Aunt Mary Jones, sister of his mother.
+However, this theory cannot be supported, because John’s brother, Thomas, Jr., who received land inheritance from his father, similarly received 180 acres of land from his Aunt’s estate.
 Further, she awarded all of her cattle to George, yet another brother of John.
+Like Thomas, Jr., George also received land inheritance from his father.
 Ms. Marble has suggested a more likely, alternative theory.
-Perhaps Thomas decided not to award a share of land to John, because at the time his will was being prepared, John had already moved out of Bertie County or had announced his intention to move away.
+Perhaps Thomas withheld a share of land to John, because at the time his will was being prepared, John had already moved out of Bertie County, or he had announced his intention to move away.

 Bertie County Bride.
 One of John’s three proven sons, Benjamin, married Sarah Hardy from Bertie County.
 Benjamin was born in Bucklesberry, and the couple made their home there.
 Ms. Marble believes the union of these two people, reared in geographically separate communities some 100 miles apart, is no chance occurrence.
 A 1780 letter included in the Clellan Sutton Collection addressed, “To Benj Sarah living [in] Dobbs,” and signed, “Your Loving Brother till death Wm Parrot Hardy,” proves Sarah was a sister of William, whose roots can be traced to Bertie County.
 Therefore, Sarah likely was born and reared in Bertie County with her brother.
 It is plausible, then, that Benjamin may have accompanied his father, John, on trips back to the homeland of Bertie County to visit relatives from time to time, giving him ample opportunity there to meet his bride, Sarah.